praneeth143a/unwraplater/README.md

 No server or installation is required!
 All data is stored in the browser's localStorage.

+## Demo

+You can try the application at [https://your-username.github.io/unwraplater](https://your-username.github.io/unwraplater)

 ## Technical Details

 - Built with vanilla JavaScript, HTML, and CSS